 Leading one of the progressive community’s most vital organizations, America Votes, Speed has worked to create a coalition of more than 400 national and state partners working in coordination to build progressive power across the country.
 With operations in more than 20 states, America Votes has served as the coordination hub of the progressive community for more than a decade, leading efforts to advance policies, win elections and advance every American’s right to vote.

 Speed’s unique range of experiences from the progressive movement to Capitol Hill to party committees gives him an expertise to speak to the inter-workings of independent expenditure organizations and the progressive community.
 He served as communications director for the Democratic Congressional Campaign Committee in the 2004 election cycle, press secretary for Congressman Martin Frost during his tenure as Democratic caucus chair and communications director for IMPAC 2000, the national Democratic redistricting project in 2001-2002.

 Speed serves on the boards of Priorities USA, Progress Now and the Ballot Initiative Strategy Center.
 A foremost progressive expert on the redistricting process, Speed has led AV and its allies in a multi-tiered strategy nationally and in key states to impact redistricting, and currently serves on the board of the National Democratic Redistricting Committee.

-Greg currently serves on the boards of Priorities USA, ProgressNow and the Ballot Initiative Strategy Center.
-He was raised in “Chicagoland” and received a B.A. from the University of Wisconsin-Madison.
+Speed was raised in “Chicagoland” and is a proud alumnus of the University of Wisconsin-Madison.
 He and his wife, Lona Valmoro, reside on Capitol Hill with their two children.